 Facilitators help the group through:

 - Clarity on the purpose and aims of the meeting - helping the host, convenor, planning group be clear about these, ensuring the group is happy with them.
+There's a download on this here.

 - Choice of techniques, meeting design - to meet the aims, suit the time/space/people.